skypilot-org/skypilot/docs/source/getting-started/quickstart.rst

 We can specify the following task attributes with a YAML file:

 - :code:`resources` (optional): what cloud resources the task must be run on (e.g., accelerators, instance type, etc.)
-- :code:`workdir` (optional): specifies working directory containing project code that is synced with the provisioned instance(s)
+- :code:`workdir` (optional): specifies working directory containing project code that is synced with the provisioned instance(s). **NOTE**: Sky does not currently support large, multi-gigabyte workdirs (e.g. do not store your large datasets in your working directory) as the files are synced to the remote VM with :code:`rsync`.
+Please consider using :ref:`Sky Storage <sky-storage>` to transfer large datasets and files.
 - :code:`setup` (optional): commands that must be run before the task is executed
 - :code:`run` (optional): specifies the commands that must be run as the actual ask